willgdjones/pydantic-ai/docs/agents.md

 You can also raise [`ModelRetry`][pydantic_ai.exceptions.ModelRetry] from within a [tool](#function-tools) or [result validator function](results.md#result-validators-functions) to tell the model it should retry generating a response.

 - The default retry count is **1** but can be altered for the [entire agent][pydantic_ai.Agent.__init__], a [specific tool][pydantic_ai.Agent.tool], or a [result validator][pydantic_ai.Agent.__init__].
-- You can access the current retry count from within a tool or result validator via [`ctx.retry`][pydantic_ai.dependencies.RunContext].
+- You can access the current retry count from within a tool or result validator via [`ctx.retry`][pydantic_ai.tools.RunContext].

 Here's an example: